How does this medication work? What will it do for me?

 How should I use this medication?

 For diabetes insipidus: The usual recommended dose for adults is 10 µg to 40 µg daily.
 The usual recommended dose for children 3 months to 12 years of age is 5 µg to 30 µg daily.
 The dose may be given as a single dose or divided into 2 or 3 doses.
 The lowest effective dosage should be used.
-Do not drink any fluids for at least 1 hour before taking desmopressin and for 8 hours after using desmopressin.

 Many things can affect the dose of a medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones listed here, do not change the way that you are using the medication without consulting your doctor.